TARGET CEO HISTORY

 © History Oasis

-Steinhafel led Target’s expansion into e-commerce and the grocery market with innovations like online ordering for in-store pick-up.
+Steinhafel led Target’s expansion into e-commerce and the grocery.

-However, he also presided over major setbacks like the failed Target Canada launch and the infamous 2013 customer data breach.
+He also dealt with the failure of the Target Canada launch and the 2013 customer data breach.

 Despite overseeing profits and revenues at record highs, persistent struggles to reclaim shopper trust ultimately cut his CEO role short after just six years.